Leader as Coach

 In this program, leaders will learn to:

 - Understand and build with strengths.
-Look for the natural talents across your team and notice how different people contribute to producing results.
+Look for the natural talents across your team and leverage your team’s diversity for stronger results.
 Engage the broader team in seeing and playing to each other’s strengths.

 - See the real person — not who you expect or think they should be.
 Let who they actually are guide what and how you coach and give feedback.